On this page

 Foster care resources

-What documentation is required for enrolling a student who is in Foster Care?
+Documentation required for enrolling a student who is in Foster Care:

 - Foster parents are required upon enrollment to submit a Form 2085E or court order showing the student is in the care and custody of DFPS and has been placed with the person completing the enrollment.